programmfabrik/easydb-documentation/en/webfrontend/rightsmanagement/objecttypes/objecttypes.md

 ## Field rights {#fieldrights}

-You can use the field rights to set individual fields for users or user groups within an object type.
-You can also suppress the fields using tags if Tag Management is active for the object type.
+You can use the field rights to define rights to individual fields for users or user groups within an object type.
+At the same time, these fields are hidden for all other users or user groups.
+The field rights can also be linked to tags if tag management is active for the object type.

 ![Restricting the display of fields for users or groups](fieldrights_en.jpg)